How to create and manage private pages in WordPress

 For instance, you can filter all users based on their membership level.

-The same rule applies for negation filters.
+The same rule applies to negation filters.
 Therefore, if you have a sale in your premium plans, for example, you could filter all users who don’t have them.

 Then we can combine the user filters with location data.
 To better understand our audience, we could check how many active users we have in the US, for instance.